sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/agent/agents_p.md

-Contains collection of Agents where each Agent has fields such as
+Contains collection of Solo Agents where each Agent has following fields
 * controllerId
 * agentId
 * agentName